 - Financial pain points

 It is not always about making your product/ service available at low prices.
-It is important to understand your niche market and product standards and then make a world of difference through omnichannel content marketing.
+It is important to understand your niche market and product standards.
+And then make a world of difference through omnichannel content marketing.

 - Convenience and Productivity pain points

-Depending on your business, here you need to be creative to think what possible productivity issues different types of customers might face.
+Depending on your business, you need to be creative to think about what possible productivity issues different types of customers might face.
 If you are selling kitchen appliances, think of a customer living in a small apartment with a quite big family.
 She might search for ‘easy ways to create extra space in a small kitchen’.
 This is where you need to hit with.
 Your online blog ideas need to be creative with images and product descriptions to market your products and convince them to purchase.